 There are millions of people who would do anything (legal or illegal) to take your money from you, and billions who would gladly hand it over if they thought they could make a quick buck by doing so.
 If anyone tries to get you in on a scheme that sounds immoral, illegal or overly complex, you’re about to be conned.
 Some of the most successful con men wear expensive business suits, stand in front of crowds of hardworking, intelligent (albeit gullible) people and sell their “secret” to success.

 The quickest way to double your money is to fold it and put it back in your pocket, and the fastest way to become a millionaire is to move to Zimbabwe.
 That photo on the right is of a banknote Dr Evil would be proud of.
-Yes, it’s fair dinkum and is a great example of hyperinflation (really, really bad inflation) brought about by Robert Mugabe’s regime.
+Yes, it’s fair dinkum and is a great example of hyperinflation (really, really bad inflation) brought about by former president Robert Mugabe’s regime.
 I’m not sure exactly how much it’s worth in Australian dollars, but I bought it on eBay for $7.50.
 That price included postage, from the UK.
-It’s probably worth a bit more than that now, because I was cheeky enough to ask Zimbabwean Prime Minister Morgan Tsvangirai to sign it when I met him in July 2012.
+It’s probably worth a bit more than that now, because I was cheeky enough to ask the late Zimbabwean Prime Minister Morgan Tsvangirai to sign it when I met him in 2012.
 “I wish it was in US dollars!”, he joked.

 Risk and return